Ravens DT Pierce: Exit from minicamp my fault

 "Out of respect for Coach Harbaugh, he's been nothing but a fair guy, he just wanted me to get in with the strength and conditioning staff and do more running before camp comes," Pierce said.

-Baltimore defensive coordinator Don "Wink" Martindale expressed disappointment that Pierce wasn't in shape to practice but cautioned anyone about piling on him.
+Baltimore defensive coordinator Don "Wink" Martindale expressed disappointment that Pierce wasn't in shape to practice but cautioned anyone against piling on him.

 "Let's don't forget what a great football player he is," Martindale said last week.
 "He'll get back there.
 I can't tell you when, but he'll get back there."